Michal-Atlas/DawnStorm/dawnstorm.md

 > Influence Scar's may often apply only based on location, similairly to Soul Scar's that may be temporarily triggered by something.

 **Death and Unconsciousness** - Many Scars in any stat is enough to make a character unplayable, not having any more Unscarred Points in a Stat is taken as the character being dead, crazy or unable to interact with normal people.
-After suffering Body Scars of a total equal to or more than a 3/4 of your Body stat, you fall unconscious.
+After suffering Body Scars of a total equal to or higher than 3/4 of your Body stat, you fall unconscious.

 **Expanding your skills** - Each time you spend `10XP` in professions, you can increase by one, any of your Stats.

+**non-Professional checks** - If you need to check your success in an action, that doesn't apply to any of your professions, you may roll with a bonus of your stat divided by 3 rounded down - 1.
+For the purpose of making these slightly more specific, each `Body` stat you have or gain, should be categorized under `Strength` or `Agility`.

 ### Professions

 Professions give you bonuses to your rolls and special abilities you can use.
-They don't necessarily mean that you are your Profession, having a Rank in Thief doesn't necessarily translate into your character being a Thief, it only shows that they have a similair set of skills, that your character could've picked up and used elsewhere.
+They don't necessarily mean that you are your Profession, having a Rank in Thief doesn't necessarily translate into your character being a Thief, it only shows that they have a similar set of skills, that your character could've picked up and used elsewhere.
 After performing an adventureous task with a profession, you are awarded `XP` by your GM.
 The amount of `XP` you need to improve (`Rank Up`) a Profession is 4.

-> You may want to raise these if you are planning on a very long term campaign

 **Base Professions** - These professions are those that you don't need any prerequisites for.

-Advanced professions will list many prerequisites, however they are usually significantly more powerful.
+Advanced professions will list prerequisites, however they are usually significantly more powerful.
 These prerequisites are usually in \[\] square brackets behind the Profession name.
 A number followed by Professions, means that many `Ranks` divided among them, with at least 1 in each.
 Some classes have other steps you must take to acquire them, these are listed under `Rite` in the description of the `Profession`.

 **Skills** - The profession will list some things that it includes and thus gives bonuses for.
-The Skills listed are examples, each Profession includes more than is listed and the judgement of each individual action that comes up should be up to the Players and GM (if a specific ability adds something as a skill, it isn't considered as a skill by default).
+The Skills listed are examples, each Profession includes more than is listed and the judgement of each individual action that comes up should be up to the Players and the GM (if a specific ability adds something as a skill, it isn't considered as a skill by default).
 If an `Ability` states that you now have a skill in something, act as if the profession lists it in its skills.